zihuahu/ccr-examples/easybuild/2_ApplicationSpecific/orca/README.md

 $ exit  (to log out of the vortex login node)
 ```

-Log back into vortex to re-initialize your environment

 2. Login to a login node and then into a [compile node](https://docs.ccr.buffalo.edu/en/latest/hpc/clusters/#compile-nodes)
 ```
 ssh [CCRusername]@vortex.ccr.buffalo.edu
 $ ssh compile
 ```

-3. Upload your Orca software to CCR and place in your home or project directory.
+3. Upload your Orca software installation file to CCR and place in your home or project directory.
 We recommend downloading the x86_64, `.tar.xv` archive version.

 4. Create Orca Easybuild recipe
 In the folder that your Orca software was uploaded to, create a file called `ORCA-6.0.1-gompi-2021b.eb`  Copy the contents from [this example](ORCA-6.0.1-gompi-2021b.eb) Easybuild recipe and place them in your new recipe file.
 Edit the file as described, save and exit the editor.
 There are several things to be aware of with this recipe file:
 - You MUST name the file in the same way that CCR provides in this example
 - If you're installing a different version of Orca, you must update the Easybuild recipe name with the updated version number AND change the version number within your Easybuild recipe on line 7.
 - You will need to update the checksum value on line 20 to match the checksum of your software installation media.
-What we have for that line in our example is simply a placeholder.
-To check the checksum of a file, run:  `sha256sum filename`
+To get the checksum of a file, run:  `sha256sum filename`

 5. Prepare to install the software